EmmanuelleB985/Scientific-Computing/documentation/source/doc.rst

 PSO algorithm searches the space of an objective function by adjusting the trajectories of individual agents, called particles, as the piecewise paths formed by positional vectors in a quasi-stochastic manner.
 Each particle is attracted toward the position of the current global best  and its own best location in history, while at the same time it has a tendency to move randomly.
-When a particle finds a location that is better than any previously found locations, updates that location as the new current best for particle i.
+When a particle finds a location that is better than any previously found locations, PSO updates that location as the new current best for particle i.
 There is a current best for all n particles at any time t during iterations.
 The aim is to find the global best among all the current best solutions until the objective no longer improves or after a certain number of iterations.

 .. image:: ../source/data/PSO_picture.png

-The update of particle’s position is given by:
+The update of the particle position is given by:

  .. math::